RHEcosystemAppEng/saas-ecommerce-boutique-shop/tenant-manager-frontend/README.md

 implement a SaaS solution leveraging the Red Hat product portfolio.

-This project contains the basic user interfaces where users can request for an online ecommerce web-shop on demand with customizable resource requirements.
-This project is intend as a reference implementation example for any customer who is willing to provide their software solutions to their customer in a tenant based subscriptions.
+This project contains the basic user interfaces where users can request for an online ecommerce web-shop on demand

+[//]: # (with customizable resource requirements.
+This project is intend as a reference implementation example for any customer ) who is willing to provide their software solutions to their customer in a tenant based subscriptions.

 ### Overview 🛰️